clooneyr/AlgorandTutorialLibrary/Helper-Functions/Helper-Functions.md

 ## Funding Account Script.

-Copy and paste and run with algobuilder:
+Copy and paste into Account.js file, run with algobuilder :

 ```
 const {